Khors (band): History

-The group started to record their fourth album in February 2010 in Kiev studio Blacklight.
+The group started to record their fourth album in February 2010 in Kyiv studio Blacklight.
 Record was finished in the same year in June.
 Album which was named Return to Abandoned released in December on Paragon Records and on Irond Records special for CIS.
 During the same year, Paragon Records released reissue of first two albums The Flame of Eternity’s Decline and Cold; Heidenwut Productions released reissue of the album The Flame of Eternity’s Decline.
 In summer of 2010 Helg was compelled to leave the band, and was replaced by Jurgis, a former member of groups Gurgabs, Вайтмара and Faces of Death.
 In 2011 label Eclectic Productions released the second DVD of group named Winter Stronghold.

 With the fifth record, Wisdom of Centuries, the band has signed a contract with world-famous major label Candlelight Records.
 Wisdom of Centuries has become the first band's album performed on the native tongue.
 By the structure, the album begins and ends with short instrumentals (less than two minutes each), and two more relatively brief instrumentals appear in the middle of the 8-song, 40-minute collection.
 Along with the album release, Khors presented the music video for the song "The Last Leaves".
 Filming took place in Cherkasy Oblast in September 2012.

 Released in 2015, the 6th full-length Night Falls Onto the Fronts of Ours is further strengthening the band’s position on the European scene, and is getting limited in a few months.
 Metal music reviewers characterize this album as solid mid-tempo black metal with doomy overtones; melancholic and atmospheric mood contrasting to the fierce vocals that all blends together into a nicely polished evil sound.

 On December 8, 2018 Khors released EP Beyond the Bestial, that lasts for 35 minutes.
 This EP consists of six tracks: three new songs, and a new approach of the band towards three older songs from the album Mysticism, to honor its 10th anniversary.

 On May 6, 2020 the band announced the finishing of the new eight tracks/fifty minutes album recording on their official Facebook page.